 - 6. Tools to use with the Whole-Family Approach

-It is essential that workers in adult social care and partner agencies include the needs of all family members when carrying out assessments and developing plans, when working with an adult who has care and support needs.
+It is essential that workers in adult social care and partner agencies who are working with adults with care and support needs, consider and include the needs of all family members when carrying out assessments and developing plans.

 There are four steps to the Whole-Family Approach:

 - Step three: Make a plan that works for everyone;

 - Step four: Check it is working for the whole family.